aws-samples/aws-dbs-refarch-graph/src/data-models-and-query-languages/README.md

 ## Property Graph and Gremlin

+### Vertices and Edges

-The property graph data model represents graph data as vertices and edges (sometimes called nodes and relationships).
+The property graph data model represents graph data as _vertices_ and _edges_ (sometimes called nodes and relationships).
 You typically use vertices to represent entities in your domain, edges to represent the relationships between these entities.
 Every edge must have a name, or label, and a direction – that is, a start vertex and an end vertex.
 Neptune's property graph model doesn't allow dangling edges.

 ### Properties